GoogleChrome/web.dev/src/site/content/en/blog/adaptive-loading-cds-2019/index.md

 improvements in average swipe count in countries such as Indonesia.

 <figure class="w-figure">
   {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/N1xJkEMQ9rE513TNm8va.png", alt="A screenshot of two versions of Tinder chat: with autoplaying video and with a video with play button overlay.
 A screenshot of a Tinder profile with caption 'Limit carousel images on Data Saver or 3G'.
-A code snippet for prefetching in-viewport videos only on 4G.", width="800", height="445" %}
+A code snippet for prefetching in-viewport videos only on 4G.", width="800", height="445", style="max-width: 75%" %}
 </figure>

 ### Adaptive loading at Facebook